blindfuchskatz/bank_account_monitor/README.md

 ## *Dependencies*

 All dependencies of the project are listed in the Docker file.
-See also [Dockerfile](./docker/Dockerfile).
+See also into the [Dockerfile](./docker/Dockerfile).

 ## *License*

-The Bank Account Monitor is publish under the [License](./LICENSE).
+The Bank Account Monitor is publish under this [License](./LICENSE).
 When you use the Bank Account Monitor in the way descried in the example above, you also shall consider the licenses of the [dependencies](#dependencies)